src-d/guide/talent/hiring_process.md

 - At any given moment the Talent Manager is able to drop in and work on finding more candidates.

-- For engingeering positions, developer lists/sourcing channels should continuously be defined and refreshed after communication between the Talent Manager and the leads.
+- For engineering positions, developer lists/sourcing channels should continuously be defined and refreshed after communication between the Talent Manager and the leads.

 - The Talent Manager is responsible for working with the Developer Relations team in order to gain people through community actions (Twitter/Blog etc.).